wtfaremyinitials/jxa/README.md

 > Access OS X JavaScript for Automation APIs directly in node

-Similar to the [osa](https://www.npmjs.com/package/osa) module, but with a slightly easier API.
-If you're building a library, the osa module is better suited as its calls are not synchronous.
+Similar to the [osa2](https://www.npmjs.com/package/osa2) module, but with synchronous calls and an API with a bit more 'magic'.
+If you're building a library, use `osa2`.
+This module is best suited for small scripts.

 ## Installation